-At December 31, 2023 and December 31, 2022, the Company had commitments of approximately \$8.6 million and \$6.4 million, respectively, for construction and acquisition of property, plant and equipment.
-The Company migrated its enterprise resource planning (ERP) system to a multi-tenant cloud environment in 2021 and is continuing to implement additional modules such as enterprise performance management, human capital management, data analytics and the use of artificial intelligence.
-At December 31, 2023 and December 31, 2022, the Company had commitments related to the continuing implementation project of approximately \$1.4 million and \$2.6 million, respectively, in software license fees payable in installments through 2025.
+As of December 31, 2024 and December 31, 2023, the Company had commitments of approximately \$14.2 million and \$8.6 million, respectively, for construction and acquisition of property, plant and equipment.
+The Company migrated its enterprise resource planning (ERP) system to a multi-tenant cloud environment in 2021 and is continuing to implement additional modules such as enterprise performance management, human capital management, data analytics, and the use of artificial intelligence.
+As of December 31, 2024 and December 31,

+2023, the Company had commitments related to the continuing implementation project of approximately \$0.5 million and \$1.4 million, respectively, in software license fees payable in installments through 2025.